Autonious/gradebook/README.md

 # gradebook
-A Gradebook application built in C# on .NET Core
+A Gradebook application built using C# on .NET